Today's Articles

 The people were disappointed by one-party rule and the declining economy, and several strikes hit the country in 1981.
 The government arrested several union leaders, among them Frederick Chiluba.
 In 1986 and 1987, protests arose again in Lusaka and the Copperbelt, followed by riots over rising food prices in 1991, in which at least 30 people were killed.
 The same year, the state-owned radio claimed that the army had removed Kaunda from office.
 This was not true, and the coup attempt failed.

-Kaunda realized the need for reform and 1990, lifted the ban on other political parties.
+Kaunda realized the need for reform and lifted the ban on other political parties in 1990.
 Eleven new parties were quickly formed, among them the most important, the Movement for Multiparty Democracy (MMD), led by former union leader Frederick Chiluba.
 After pressure from the new parties, the referendum was canceled in favor of a direct multiparty election.
 In 1991, Fredrick Chiluba, the leader of the MMD, defeated Kaunda.
 The subsequent vote in 1996 saw obvious harassment of opposition parties, the year Chiluba was re-elected.

-In the December 27, 2001 election, Chiluba's handpicked candidate Levy Mwanawasa was elected president with 29% of the vote; the MMD picked up 68 of 150 seats in the National Assembly.
+In the December 27, 2001 election, Chiluba's handpicked candidate, Levy Mwanawasa, was elected president with 29% of the vote; the MMD picked up 68 of 150 seats in the National Assembly.
 The vote was ruled flawed by international and local poll monitors, mainly on the grounds of misuse of state funds and vote-buying.
 An opposition petition to the Supreme Court alleged that the elections were rigged. n May 2003, under pressure from the church, women's, and other civil society groups, Mwanawasa conceded to forming a constituent assembly to review the constitution.

 By mid-2003, the government considered participating in a future free trade area as part of the Southern Africa Development Community (SADC) arrangement.
 Food security and care for AIDS orphans and vulnerable children were also on the policy agenda.
 The government had also commenced the repatriation of some 5,000 Rwandan refugees.
 An estimated 1.2 million Zambians are HIV positive, with 21.5% of all adults between 15 and 49 years infected with the virus.
 Around 86% of Zambians are classified as poor, which impacts their nutritional status.